softwaretechnik-berlin/goats/README.md

 ## Using Maps

-Maps get mapped to the TypeScript record type.
+Maps get mapped to the TypeScript record type:

 ~~~go
 // Example3 a struct containing a map